artainmo/web-development/mobile/swift/README.md

 #### UIKit and SwiftUI
 UIKit is the initial and default frontend framework used to create UI interfaces in Swift.
 Recently a new frontend framework came to market called SwiftUI.

 UIKit is foundational to 'Storyboards'.
 When creating a project with Xcode we have to choose between storyboards, thus UIKit, or SwiftUI.
+However UIKit can also be used for programmatic UI, choosing UIKit does not imperically mean using storyboards.

 #### Auto-layout
 Is a contraint-based system that helps us adapt the frontend automatically to all the different screen sizes the app will run on.